Born:

 • Dr. Murray served as Director of the Dalhousie MS Research Unit from 1980-2003.

-Understanding the body and disease process
+Understanding the body and disease process, Leadership in Organizational Development

 • Dr. Jock Murray joins the Dalhousie Medical Faculty in 1970